-Six months later the landlords contacted us again after he had failed to pay.
+Six months later the landlords contacted us again after the tenant had failed to pay.
 Their mortgage company was threatening the loss of their own house, which was security for the mortgage on the rental property.

-We served new Notices, brought a claim and evicted the tenant from the property.
+We served new Notices, helped the landlord bring a claim and evicted the tenant from the property.
 The landlords have arranged a repayment schedule with the bank to pay off their mortgage arrears.
-Our debt recovery arm has chased the tenant and has applied for an Attachment of Earnings order to have money paid to the landlords every month from the tenant’s salary to help pay off their debt to the bank.
+We helped the landlord apply for an Attachment of Earnings order to have money paid to the landlords every month from the tenant’s salary to help pay off their debt to the bank.

 Valid Section 21 Notice?